- Cambridge-Isanti Schools

 II.
 GENERAL STATEMENT OF POLICY

-- Use of controlled substances, medical cannabis, toxic substances, and alcohol is prohibited in the school setting in accordance with school district policies with respect to a Drug-Free Workplace/Drug-Free School.
+- Use or possession of controlled substances, toxic substance, medical cannabis, and alcohol before, during, or after school hours, at school or in any other school location, is prohibited in accordance with school district policies with respect to a Drug-Free Workplace/Drug-Free School.

-- The school district shall establish and maintain in every school a chemical abuse preassessment team.
+- Every school that participates in a school district chemical abuse program shall establish a chemical abuse preassessment team.
 The team is responsible for addressing reports of chemical abuse problems and making recommendations for appropriate responses to the individual reported cases.

 III.
 DEFINITIONS

-- “Chemical abuse” means use of any psychoactive or mood-altering chemical substance, without compelling medical reason, in a manner that induces mental, emotional, or physical impairment and causes socially dysfunctional or socially disordering behavior, to the extent that the student’s normal function in academic, school, or social activities is chronically impaired.
+- “Chemical abuse,” as applied to students, means use of any psychoactive or mood-altering chemical substance, without compelling medical reason, in a manner that induces mental, emotional, or physical impairment and causes socially dysfunctional or socially disordering behavior, to the extent that the minor’s normal function in academic, school, or social activities is chronically impaired.

 IV.
 STUDENTS